opensourceworks-org/object-storage-proxy/README.md

 The advantage is we can plug in a python authentication function and another function for authorization, allowing for fine-grained control.

 ## authentication
-We use the standard aws hmac header.
+We use the standard aws hmac header and aws v4 request signing algorithm.

 ## authorization
 Pass in a callable from python which will be called from rust.
 This will be cached (ttl) for consecutive requests.